iamdork/compose/README.md

 env:lib:multi:git:filesystem:proxy:my_plugin=~/path/to/myplugin.py
 ```

-For example plugins have a look at the `plugins` package inside the `dork-compose` source.
+For example plugins have a look at the `plugins` directory inside the `dork-compose` source.

 ## Snapshots